opentracing-contrib/java-specialagent/opentracing-specialagent-util/src/main/java/io/opentracing/contrib/specialagent/tracer/README.md

 ```

 Note
-1. The trailing `.*` is necessary, final because the regular expression must match the entire tag value
+1. The trailing `.*` is necessary, because the regular expression must match the entire tag value
 2. Use the [Java](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) pattern syntax

 ## Blacklist a log entry

-Blacklisting a log entry uses the same syntax as blacklisting a tag, final except that the `type` is `log`.
+Blacklisting a log entry uses the same syntax as blacklisting a tag, except that the `type` is `log`.

 To blacklist a log event, use